metinsenturk/flat_table/README.md

 ### How it Works?

-Basically, `flat_table` will look for each of the series in a dataframe to understand what type of data it contains.
+`flat_table` will look for each of the series in a dataframe to understand what type of data it contains.

 For every series, it creates a list of information on how to expand it.
 It will go into all dictionaries and all lists in all levels and expand them as rows and columns.
 Dictionary `keys` will be used for column names, and The `index` of the giden dataframe will be used for row expansion.